Blumlaut/simhub-dashes/README.md

-# simhub-dashes
+# blumlaut's simhub dashes
-blumlaut's simhub dashes, in one place
+a collection of dashes i made